Scleral Contact Lenses For Post Corneal Graft

 - Scarred cornea caused by severe injuries or infections

 - Vision loss caused by cloudiness of the cornea, typically due to Fuchs dystrophy

 Scleral Lenses & Post-Corneal Transplant Surgery

 Corneal transplants don’t cure irregular corneas, as the transplant doesn’t fully adapt to the eye.
-Some eye doctors may recommend rigid gas permeable lenses (RGP’s), hybrid contact lenses, or scleral lenses for clear and comfortable vision.
+Some optometrists may recommend rigid gas permeable lenses (RGP’s), hybrid contact lenses, or scleral lenses for clear and comfortable vision.

 We Fit Scleral Lenses and Other Specialty Contact Lenses

 Getting fitted for scleral lenses after a corneal graft can be life-changing.
 It can allow you to comfortably and safely drive at night or resume playing a sport that you thought you’d have to give up.